kfurtak1024/bansoko/README.md

 ```

 ## Modding
 **Bansoko** is heavily modifiable thanks to included resource builder.
-More information on how to 'mod' it can be found in [resbuilder documentation](docs/resbuilder.md).
+More information on how to 'mod' it can be found on [Bansoko modding page](https://github.com/kfurtak1024/bansoko/wiki/Bansoko-modding).

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/kfurtak1024/bansoko/blob/master/docs/resbuilder.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/kfurtak1024/bansoko/blob/master/LICENSE) file for details.